-Wondering where to find postbiotics?
-In terms of postbiotics, butyrate might be just what your body needs to get back on track.
+Wondering where to find butyrate postbiotics?
+When it comes to postbiotics, butyrate might be just what your body needs to get back on track.
 The human gut is fascinating because it tangibly impacts countless aspects of our lives, including mood, brain function, immunity, athletic performance, and even the appearance of your skin!
 In this article, we talk about postbiotics and how they’re at the center of gut health (and by extension human health and wellness) and the unique compound generated by the bacteria in our gut — butyrate.
 We’ll also tell you where you can find this important supplement.

 At the heart of the gut is the microbiome — a universe of trillions of bacteria, viruses, and fungi that help digest our food, produce vitamins, regulate our immune system, and protect against other pathogens that cause poor health conditions.

 Given the complexity and importance our gut health plays in overall health and wellness, it has become a burgeoning field of research over the past several years.